jingyitang826/rfid-cocktail-bot/input/README.md

 ### 3.2 Assembly

 1. Screw the printed basket to the bucket lip.
-2. Snap-fit or screw in the RFID reader, OLED, buttons, and ESP32.
+2. Screw in the RFID reader, OLED, buttons, and ESP32.
-3. Route cables through the integrated clips.
+3. Route cables as described below.

 ## 4. Wiring & Pin Mapping